regebro/your-keyboard/slides.rst

 .. note::

+    So, what keyboard should YOU have?

-    And here I can only recommend you to read and read and read on Deskthority's big wiki, which has crazy amounts of information on keyboards and keyboard switches.
+    Well I can only recommend you to read and read and read on Deskthority's big wiki, which has crazy amounts of information on keyboards and keyboard switches.

     The most popular switches amongst people who actually look at their keyboard are